-TERMS AND CONDITIONS
+REGISTRATION TERMS AND CONDITIONS

 Due to limited seats in each course, it is recommended that participants register at least one month in advance.
-However, we will accept paid registrations up to the last business day before the class, provided there are seats available.
-Registrants will receive a confirmation email within 48 hours of registration and will receive complete venue information at least two weeks prior to the first day of class.
-The final decision to hold a course is usually made about two weeks prior to the course start date.
+However, we will accept paid registrations up to the last business day before a confirmed class, provided there are seats available.
+Registrants will receive a confirmation email within 48 hours of registration and venue information at least two weeks prior to the first day of class.
+The final decision to hold a course is generally made two weeks prior to the course start date.

-As a reminder, your seat in a course is not confirmed until payment is received.
+REMINDER: Your seat in a course is not confirmed until payment has been received.

-TUITION FEES are due at the time of registration.
+TUITION

+Tuition for course registrations are valid until 12 months have passed from the start date of the class, at which time payments become nonrefundable.
 An invoice can be provided via email as long as payment is received before the start of class.
-Tuition fees are payable in US dollars and do not include the cost of accommodation and travel.
-The fees include the tuition, course materials, and daily refreshments.
+Tuition is payable in USD and does not include the cost of accommodation and travel, but does include course materials and daily refreshments.